m0ham3dx/mx-Quantum-Computing-Primer/README.md

     A --> B
 ```

-# 🖥️ Quantum Computing (Finally 🙃)
+# 🐱‍💻 Quantum Computing (Finally 🙃)

-Now that we understand the most important prinicples of QC,
+Now that we have a firm grasp (😁) of the important fundamental of QC, the following are a curated sources for some experimentation

-# 🔎 REFERENCES
+# 🔎 References

 Majority of the references will be